 TAA case managers must use the shortest one-way distance from participants' residences to the training site to determine the approved travel distance.

 x.
-Supplemental Assistance - Transportation and Subsistence Allowance documented in the IEP and located in the management information system.
+Supplemental Assistance - Transportation and Subsistence Allowance

 Supplemental assistance in the form of transportation and subsistence payments must be provided to participants that attend training outside their local commuting area.